 Your first few hours may have you feeling irritable or anxious with an increased appetite.
 However, your desire for more cocaine might actually decrease at this point.
 In the coming days and weeks, intense cravings for the drug may arise.
 You may find yourself struggling to sleep despite feeling tired.
 Concentration may prove difficult during this time.
 2-3 weeks from your last usage may find these feelings subsiding as you return to a healthier frame of mind.
 The occasional craving can still arise as well as some anxiety.

-In cases of less severe cocaine addiction, sub-acute detox at a rehab center like Cycles of Change could be exactly what you need.
+In less severe cocaine addiction cases, sub-acute detox at a rehab center like Cycles of Change could be exactly what you need.
 At our facility in Palmdale, California, we are licensed by the state to provide sub-acute detoxification—meaning treatment that does not require hospitalization or 24-hour medical care.

 Our staff of licensed clinical psychologists, family therapists, medical personnel, and other industry professionals are fully invested in making your recovery a success.
 We will develop a personalized cocaine addiction treatment plan to provide you with the tools for continued success.
 Once you’ve completed rehab, we will continue to assist you on your journey by providing support groups, regular fellowship meetings, and additional wellness resources to help you maintain your sober lifestyle.
 Take that vital first step towards recovery from cocaine addiction, and contact us now.